 A Warm Welcome to our Friends in the Professional Community

 You might have patients, clients, employees, students, or members of your congregation who may have a drinking problem.
 You may be part of an organization or group that comes in contact regularly with those suffering from alcoholism.
-That being the case, it’s likely that we share a common goal: To help the alcoholic man or woman to stop drinking and lead a healthy, productive life.
+You may have found yourself curious of whether or not Alcoholic Anolnymous could help someone you know.

-We’ve Been in Their Shoes
+We’ve Been in Their Shoes & We Want to Help

 An Overview of the A.A.
 Program